Santería: Funerals and mediumship

-Funeral rites, called itulu, are designed to appease the soul of the deceased.
+Funeral rites, called itutu, are designed to appease the soul of the deceased.
 As part of this, a funeral mass is held in a Roman Catholic church nine days after the individual has died to ensure that their soul successfully travels to the realm of the spirits.
 A year of additional rites for the dead individual follow, a period ended with the levantamiento de platos, the breaking of a dish, to symbolise the deceased's final departure from the realm of the living.

 As well as having been influenced by Spiritism, Santería is often intertwined with Espiritismo, a Puerto Rican tradition focused on contacting the dead; this is particularly the case in areas such as New York and New Jersey.
 Sometimes the word "Santerismo" is used to refer to a blend between the two traditions.
 Various santeros or santeras are believed capable of communicating with spirits; seances conducted for this purpose are called misas espirituales ("spiritual masses") and are led by mortevas ("deaders") who are usually women.
 During these rituals, the medium may be possessed by a spirit of the dead, who then engages in healing practices or offers advice and warnings to those assembled.
 Adopted from Espiritismo, they are often included in initiation and funerary rites.
 An additional ritual found in Santería is the tambor para egún, a drum ceremony for the spirits of the dead.

 Some practitioners whose approach to Santería is influenced by Espiritismo also create cloth dolls for deceased family members and spirit guides.
 The spirit is believed to enter and inhabit the doll, with some practitioners stating that they can see the inhabiting spirit.
 Sometimes the doll's clothing is changed to please the spirit, while offerings, such as glasses of water or fruit, are placed before them.
 These spirit dolls may also be passed down through the generations within a family.